r-leyshon/ptspotter/README.md

 * current_file now uses basename() for more efficient implementation.
 * log_enable asks for log_file_ops if logfile does not exist.
 * Prefers assign over <<- with position parameter.
-* adj_file_nos uses filename hashes for part filename duplication in the target directory (when some files have been named and some have not).
+* adj_file_nos and sequence_file_ops use filename hashes for part filename duplication in the target directory (when some files have been named and some have not).
-* adj_file_nos uses hashes to prevent duplicate file names.
-Matters when passing the output of sequence_file_ops to adj_file_nos, which deletes files inadvertently if identical <0-9>filenames are found.
-Note that this issue exists despite the sequential filenames resulting in unique filenames.
+* adj_file_nos no longer errors if target directory is a mix of numbered and non-numbered files.

 ### Version 0.1